-2013 2012
+2015 2014

 USD USD

 (Unquoted)

 At beginning and end of the year 30,654 30,654

-The details of the investment in subsidiary as at 31 March 2013 are as follows:
+The details of the investment in subsidiary as at 31 March 2015 are as follows:

-Name of Country of Number and type %

-subsidiary incorporation of shares Holding Cost

-USD

-United Arab 75 equity shares of

-Oasis Holding FZC Emirates AED 1,500 each 75% 30,654
+Name of subsidiary Country of incorporation Number and type of shares % Holding Cost • • USD United Arab 75 equity shares of Oasis Holding FZC Emirates AED 1,500 each 75% 30,654

-Oasis Holding FZC is engaged in investment of own financial resources and has incurred expenses for plots of leasehold land to be utilised for construction of labour accommodation.
+Oasis Holding FZC is engaged in investment of own financial resources and has incurred expenses for plot of land and development thereof for construction of labour accommodation.

-The directors are of opinion that there is no impairment on the value of the investment at 31 March 2013 and that the fair value approximates at least its cost.
+The directors are of opinion that there is no impairment on the value of the investment at 31 March 2015 and that the fair value approximates at least its cost.

-No consolidated accounts have been prepared as the directors of the Company have taken advantage of the exemption under the Mauritian Companies Act 2001, which exempts a company holding a Global Business Licence 1 from preparing consolidated financial statements when it is a wholly owned or a virtually wholly owned subsidiary of any company incorporated outside Mauritius.
+No consolidated accounts have been prepared as the directors of the Company have taken advantage of the exemption under the Mauritius Companies Act 2001, which exempts a company holding a Global Business Licence 1 from preparing consolidated financial statements when it is a wholly owned or a virtually wholly owned subsidiary of any company.